peteraellig/speechtimer/README.md

 -Secure Admin Access: basic HTTP auth protects the control panel
 -Speechtimer.html  can run on any (multiple) device in the same network

-Whether you’re running it on a Raspberry Pi or a PC, the browser driven audio/video features work identically—no extra server side audio libraries needed.
-Perfect for conferences, classrooms, or any live event speaking setup.
+Whether you’re running it on a Raspberry Pi or a PC, the browser features work identically.